-Overview of Data Lake
+Introduction to Data Lake

-Why we Need a Data Lake?
+Why do we need a Data Lake?

 By building a lake, data scientists can see the unrefined view of data.

 - The corporation that produces business benefits from their data successfully exceed their peers.
 In an Aberdeen survey, the corporation that set up a Data Lake was 9% above similar companies’ organic revenue growth performance.
 These leaders were able to perform new types of analytics such as machine learning through new sources such as log files, clickstream data, social media, and Internet connectivity in the lake.

 - It supports the importing of data that comes in real-time.
 Data is gathered from multiple resources and then moved to the lake in the original format.
 Thus, a lake provides higher scalability of data.
 Also, you can know what type of data is in the lake by indexing, crawling, cataloging the data.

 - It supports Data Governance which manages the availability, usability, security, and integrity of data.

 - It can help the Research & Development teams test their hypothesis, refine assumptions, and assess results.